 March 12, 2019

 Thanks to Serena Williams sharing her shocking near-death experience after giving birth, a spotlight is starting to shine on the rising maternal mortality in the US and the top causes of maternal death, including pulmonary embolisms like hers.
 So what is a pulmonary embolism?
-It’s when there’s a blood clot in the lungs.
+It’s when there’s a blood clot in the lungs that arises from the calves or pelvic blood vessels and travels to the lung.
 Scary, right?
 No wonder it’s the leading cause of maternal death in the UK & Norway, and one of the top causes in the US and Australia.

 You might be wondering how pulmonary embolisms are related to pregnancy, childbirth, and the postpartum period.
 It turns out that pregnancy and postpartum are times of hypercoagulability, which means that there’s a higher chance of blood clots occurring.
 Surgery is also a well-established risk factor for developing blood clots, so a c-section is a double whammy.
 The risk stays elevated for 4-6 weeks after delivery, so you’re not free and clear once you’re at home.